Our Team

 Robin is a renowned executive, facilitating financial success and global impact across biopharma and software organizations.
 She was most recently the Chief Financial Officer at Gilead Sciences, where she oversaw Global Finance, Operations, Investor Relations and IT.
 In addition to Beacon, Robin currently sits on the board of Salesforce, Honeywell and Alphabet (the parent company of Google).

-Naveen is an entrepreneur, technologist, AI expert, and the CEO of MosaicML.
-He was previously the founder and CEO of Nervana Systems (acq.
+Naveen is an entrepreneur, technologist, AI expert, and the founder and CEO of MosaicML (acq.
+Databricks 2023).
+He previously founded Nervana Systems (acq.
 Intel 2016), a startup focused on hardware and software optimizations for neural networks.
-Nervana formed the basis of Intel AI, an organization he built and led.
+Nervana formed the basis of Intel AI.
 Naveen holds a PhD in Computational Neuroscience from Brown University.

 CEO, PathAI